kdave12/MASThesis/README.md

 Privacy Auditing of Synthetic Data Using TAPAS Toolbox

 This project repository contains example implementations for privacy auditing using the TAPAS toolbox of synthetic data generated from the Breast Cancer Wisconsin Diagnostic Data (https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic).
 This toolbox is used for evaluating the privacy of synthetic data using adversarial techniques.
-The code for the TAPAS toolbox is from: https://github.com/alan-turing-institute/tapas
+The code for the TAPAS toolbox is from: https://github.com/alan-turing-institute/tapas (Paper: https://arxiv.org/abs/2211.06550)

 Example notebook exemplifying Privacy Attacks, training and testing Threat Models and generation of Privacy Auditing metrics and reports for Breast Cancer Synthetic Data using the TAPAS toolbox: https://github.com/kdave12/MASThesis/blob/main/ExampleNotebook/PrivacyAuditing_SyntheticData_Tapas.ipynb